Ledston Hall

 Project Summary

-The project comprises a major conservation works phase to repair and conserve the historic building fabric, followed by a conversion phase to redevelop the property into a series of houses and apartments.
+The project comprises works to repair and conserve the historic building fabric, followed by a conservation phase to redevelop the property into a series of houses and apartments.
 A number of the principal rooms will be retained for public access including the chapel and spaces to be used for functions / dining / education facilities.

-The development will incorporate a new, remote energy centre that will accommodate gas fired boilers along with CHP plant.
-This arrangement will provide thermal energy to the residential properties for hot water and space heating as well as offsetting a proportion of the building’s electrical power consumption and reducing annual CO2 emissions in excess of the planning authority’s requirements.
+TGA’s Building Performance team have worked with the Architect and our M&E engineers to develop a new energy strategy for the building incorporating a new, remote energy centre with gas fired CHP supported by boilers.
+This arrangement provides thermal energy to the residential properties for hot water and space heating as well as offsetting a proportion of the building’s electrical power consumption, reducing annual CO2 emissions in excess of the planning authority’s requirements and removing the need to distribute gas, boiler flues and associated ventilation in the historic building.

-Each residential unit will be served by a local electrical consumer unit fed from a metered supply derived from a common switchboard as well as a heat interface which delivers local hot water and heating services from thermal energy produced by the central plant.
+Each residential unit is served by a local electrical consumer unit fed from a common switchboard as well as a heat interface unit which delivers local hot water and heating services from thermal energy produced by the central plant.

 3000